jwerby/armakub/README.md

-# Omakub
+# Armakub

+Armakub is an ARM64-first fork of Omakub.
 Turn a fresh Ubuntu installation into a fully-configured, beautiful, and modern web development system by running a single command.
-That's the one-line pitch for Omakub.
 No need to write bespoke configs for every essential tool just to get started or to be up on all the latest command-line tools.
-Omakub is an opinionated take on what Linux can be at its best.
+Armakub keeps Omakub's opinions while ensuring modern ARM laptops and desktops feel first-class.

-Watch the introduction video and read more at [omakub.org](https://omakub.org).
+Watch the introduction video and read more about the original project at [omakub.org](https://omakub.org).

 ## Contributing to the documentation